 Sexual reproduction is common among eukaryotes; however, some of them can reproduce asexually.
 Protozoa are examples of eukaryotes that can reproduce by binary fission.
 Mitochondria, one of the major organelles in eukaryotic cells, divide by binary fission.
-The process is similar to a prokaryotic fission.
-This is one of the basis of the theory called Endosymbiotic theory wherein primitive prokaryotic cells are presumed to have evolved into the mitochondria that we know today.
+The process is similar to prokaryotic fission.
+This is one of the bases of the theory called Endosymbiotic theory wherein primitive prokaryotic cells are presumed to have evolved into the mitochondria that we know today.

 Do you think humans can reproduce by binary fission?
 Why or why not?
 Let’s talk!
 Join us here: Advantages and disadvantages of asexual reproduction

-Types of binary fission
+Types of Binary Fission